Sustainability

 We take part in the return and collection systems for batteries in Europe.

-Our packaging falls within the scope of the VerpackG, which is the German implementation of EU Packaging Directive 94/62/EC.
+Our packaging falls under the scope of the German Packaging Act (VerpackG), which is the German implementation of the EU Packaging Directive 94/62/EC and will be replaced in future by the EU Packaging Regulation 2025/40.

 The packaging law aims to avoid packaging waste as far as possible and to carry out reuse or recycling, in order to keep as many valuable resources as possible in the cycle.
 The separate collection and recycling of waste packaging for the environment is therefore of particular importance.